This post may contain affiliate links. You can view our affiliate disclosure here.

 Another thing you should think about is how easy it will be to pack up and transport your golf simulator setup.
 Do you plan to have a dedicated space where the simulator will be located, or will there be times when you need to move it?

-Many of the expensive simulator models like the HD Golf Ultimate Package are more or less fixed and not meant to be moved around.
-Other models like the TruGolf Vista 8 and 12 have some portability.
+Many of the expensive simulators like the HD Golf Ultimate Package are more or less fixed and not meant to be moved around.
+Other sims like the GCQuad SwingBay have some portability.

-If portability would be particularly useful for you, consider more compact screens and enclosures.
+If portability would be particularly useful for you, consider more compact impact screens and enclosures.
 Portable golf simulators tend to naturally be less expensive.

 4. Quality